truejimfrank/WebCustomerFingerprints/README.md

 ## Conclusion

 Today we've only had time for one cluster model paired with one regression classifier.
-Thankfully, there are many other algorithymic options to choose from in the data science toolbelt.
+Thankfully, there are other paths of investigation to choose from in the data science toolbelt.